PF_ParamDef¶

 |

-This only affects the loading of projects saved with an older version of the effect which lacks parameters added later.
-When set, the This is useful for when you want a parameter to default to one value but need it set to something else to preserve rendering behavior for older projects. |
+This only affects the loading of projects saved with an older version of the effect which lacks parameters added later. |

 |

 Premiere Pro only: Only valid for layer parameters.
-Indicates that a layer param is used as a track-matte with applied filters.
-Ignored in After Effects. |
+Indicates that a layer param is used as a track-matte with applied filters. |

 |